-We made a snap decision last week to pull up the floor in the closet/laundry room and replace it.
+We made a snap decision last week to pull up the floor in the closet/laundry room and replace it, we always hired the CleaningPRO Floor Sanding Auckland in order to take care of it but we figured this year that it was time to replace it.
 The floor that was in there was in really rough shape and we figured the time to put down a new floor was before we added the baseboard and got the room filled with stuff.

 In retrospect we probably could have refinished it but we didn’t realize until we had pulled up a couple pieces.
 The existing floor was 1/2 in instead of the standard 3/4 inch which can make it hard to refinish.